 Motley Fool Rule Breakers is a premium stock recommendation service that helps investors pick long-term growth stocks to achieve market outperformance.

-David Gardner, a co-founder of the Motley Fool, leads the Motley Fool Rule Breakers investment selection team.
+David Gardner, a co-founder of the Motley Fool, started the Motley Fool Rule Breakers and brought onboard an investment selection team.
 It’s one of the longest-running Motley Fool newsletter services, active since 2004.

 When you subscribe to Rule Breakers, you become part of a community of investors who follow the Fool investing advice and engage with like-minded investors to learn to become better stock pickers.

 The service recommends investments based on the six signs of a Rule Breaker.
 These six principles drive investment recommendations (more below).

 In this Motley Fool Rule Breakers review, we’ll go over the six signs of a Rule Breaker that guide the recommendations, then take a look inside the online portal the Fool uses to communicate with subscribers (jump to screenshots).